robertbraeutigam/scan/README.md

 more components does not require any central component to exist either, although the option is available if needed.

-All data is defined as a time-series.
-Each data point has an associated timestamp and all related data elements.
-Data elements do not just carry a technical format (such as how many bytes, etc.), but also meaning, whether it is an Identification, Event or Measurement, etc.
+Data elements do not
+just carry a technical format (such as how many bytes, etc.), but also meaning, whether it is an Identification, Event or Measurement, etc. This meaning is defined in a layered way to give as much meaning to a piece of data as possible.

 Measurements carry unit information (like Liter, PSI, %, etc.) in addition to a name.
 This way data elements don't exclusively rely on their "standardized" semantics, and can be uniformly